VienDesuPorting/VNTools/FFMpeg-Compressor/README.md

 ### Configuration
 #### FFMPEG section
 * CopyUnprocessed - Copy all files that failed to compress by ffmpeg to destination folder.
-In can helps to recreate original folder, but with compressed files.
+In can helps to recreate original folder, but with compressed files. (default: `true`)
 * ForceCompress - Force try to compress all files in directory via ffmpeg. (default: `false`)
 * MimicMode - Rename compressed file to it original name and extension.
-VN engines determine the file type by its header, so for example PNG file named file.jpg will be loaded as PNG file. (default: `false`)
+VN engines determine the file type by its header, so for example PNG file named file.jpg will be loaded as PNG file. (default: `true`)
-* HideErrors - Hide some errors about compression. (default: `false`)
+* HideErrors - Hide some errors about compression. (default: `true`)
 * WebpRGBA - Alpha channel in webp.
 If false switches extension to png. (default: `true`)

 #### AUDIO section
 * Extension - Required audio file extension.
 It supports: `.aac`, `.flac`, `.m4a`, `.mp3`, `.ogg`, `.opus`, `.raw`, `.wav`, `.wma`.
-* BitRate - (mp3 only, for now) Required audio bitrate.
-For best quality use `320k` value, but for worse use `1-9` (9 worst) number range.
+* BitRate - Required audio bitrate.
+For best quality use `320k` value.

 #### IMAGE section
 * Extension - Required image file extension.
 It supports: `.apng`, `.avif`, `.bmp`, `.tga`, `.tiff`, `.dds`, `.svg`, `.webp`, `.jpg/.jpeg`, `.png`